michielvaneerd/privategooglecalendars/docs/examples.markdown

 ### Use custom link

 Is requested, the popup displays a link pointing to Google Agenda event.
-Userr can define is proper link by using eventsourcelink:
+User can define his proper link by using `eventsourcelink` property:

     [pgc eventpopup="true" eventlink="true" eventsourcelink="true"]

-Now the URL will contain information stored in fields "source.title" for the name and "source.url" for the URL.
+Now the URL will contain information stored in Google Agenda event fields "source.title" for the name and "source.url" for the URL.

 ## Limit the events